Finland: Linda Lampenius x Pete Parkkonen win UMK 2026 with Liekinheitin

 07 Komiat – Lululai (5)

 While I was initially thinking Kiki was my favourite, upon reflection, it must be Linda Lampenius x Pete Parkkonen.
 It’s so much more memorable, and it’s stuck in my head right now.
 The pair were second ranked in my preview behind Etta.
-Etta drops to fourth, which bumps Kiki and Chachi a spot higher along with Linda x Pete.
-The bottom three remain.
-The decision for fourth was close with Chachi nudging ahead of Etta due to her excellent performance.
+Etta drops to third, which bumps Kiki a spot higher along with Linda x Pete.
+Places fourth to seventh remain.
+The decision for third was close with Etta nudging ahead of Chachi due to liking the song much more and despite Chachi’s excellent performance!

 The question now for Linda Lampenius x Pete Parkkonen is can they similarly light up the Eurovision stage and finally bring Finland only their second ever victory!
 As of right now, with 20 of the 35 songs released, they are the top chance to win.